April 24, 2019

 Neel Burton

 The Japan-EU free trade pact has eliminated 15 percent tariffs on wine imported from Europe so there is no better time to learn about it.
 This book is a resource that covers the basics of winemaking and viticulture — the vineyards, geography, climate and soils.
-It also gives precise tips on tasting wines blind to guess where the wines are from and what kind of grapes are used.
+It also provides precise tips on tasting wines blind to identify their origin and the types of grapes used.
 Most of the book looks at wine regions from around the world and delves deep into the typicity of the style of wines from that area.

 Beginners will be able to glean information on grape varietals and the names of significant producers.
-Wine aficionados will appreciate the great amount of detail including percentages of plantings in certain regions, differences in the soil types and the effect on wines, and notes on labelling — which vary depending on the country.
-There is so much information in here from discussions on soil, harvest yields and the history of wine that even savvy wine connoisseurs will be impressed.
+Wine aficionados will appreciate the great amount of detail including percentages of plantings in certain regions, differences in the soil types and the effect on wines, and notes on labeling — which vary depending on the country.
+There is so much information in here from discussions on soil, harvest yields and the history of wine that will even impress savvy wine connoisseurs.

 The book guides readers on what to look for when they’re looking at color, acidity, tannins and volatile compounds.
 The section on wine faults will help readers to better understand why some wines are flawed.